loafoe/hubot-matteruser/README.md

 ## Example

-The below example assumes you have created a user `hubot` with password `s3cr3tP@ssw0rd!` on your Mattermost server with a `core` team hosted reachable `https://mm.yourcompany.com/core`
+The below example assumes you have created a user `hubot` with password `s3cr3tP@ssw0rd!` on your Mattermost server with a `core` team reachable on URL `https://mm.yourcompany.com/core`

   ```sh
 export MATTERMOST_HOST=mm.yourcompany.com